scientific-python/specs/purpose-and-process/index.md

 the entire ecosystem.

 SPEC Document
-: A **SPEC document** provides operational guidelines for projects in the ecosystem and helps coordinate the ecosystem and to provide a more unified experience for users.
+: A **SPEC document** provides operational guidelines for projects in the ecosystem and helps coordinate the ecosystem to provide a more unified experience for users and developers.
 These documents are developed collaboratively with the Core Projects and other interested ecosystem projects and community members.